 Color in Bedfordshire Lace with Jean Leader

-DVD/video: 2 discs with 4 pages of notes and prickings
+DVD or USB drive: Running time 2 hours 55 minutes, with 4 pages of notes and prickings

 Price: US$50.00 plus postage